TIMOTHY ARTHUR FIELD

 In January 2006 The Guardian wrote; ‘Field believed that bullying was the single most important social issue of today, and that its study provided an opportunity to understand the behaviours which underlie almost all conflict and violence.
 His work inspired and influenced international anti-bullying organisations, while his personal energy, commitment and knowledge restored sanity and saved lives’.

-In order to continue the good work that Tim and Christine started, the National Bullying Helpline website will remain in tact – in order to continue to provide practical and timely information to those who struggle with bullying issues.
+In order to continue the good work that Tim and Christine established a FREE Employee and Employee Workplace Bullying Helpline in order to provide practical and timely information to those who struggle with bullying issues – to include employees, line management and newly appointed supervisors and heads of department.
+Today, HR & Diversity Management focuses on, and specialises in, the area of conflict resolution in the workplace.

 Tim’s children will always be welcome to look at unpublished works, letters, emails, post-cards, photographs, letters and other correspondence between their father and Christine and David Pratt.
 These memoirs will give them a ‘true insight’ into their father’s life; his interests, his own plans for the future (which included them) and his dedication and commitment to his anti-bullying work during the last ten years of his life.